akkshitha676/SoC-24-Gesture-Based-Text-Creation-and-Recognition/README.md

 2. Convert the image to grayscale.
 3. Resize the image to **28 × 28** pixels.
 4. Normalize the pixel values.
-5. Pass the processed image through the trained CNN.
+5. Load the trained CNN model from the `models/` directory.
+6. Predict the handwritten digit.
-6. Display the predicted digit.
+7. Display the predicted result on the application interface.

 ---